EventStore/documentation/docs/cloud/faq/operational-characteristics.md

 Multi-node, multi-zone topology clusters should sustain a single availability failure.

 ### Backups
 Clusters and single nodes are backed up by volume snapshots at the selected cloud provider.
 These snapshots are stored within fault tolerant object storage for the provisioned region.
 It is possible that access to backups may be impacted temporarily.
+There is also the potential that scheduled backups will not run for the duration of the outage.